saltstack/salt-windows-msi/README.md

 The target client is where the installer is deployed.

-- 64bit
-- Windows 7 (workstation), Server 2012 (domain controller), or higher.
+- Windows 7 (for workstations), Server 2012 (for domain controllers), or higher.